nikefn/nikefn.github.io/_posts/2024-08-09-journeytoquestion.markdown

 This brings me to my central question: What can we learn from this development and are there alternative pathways that might offer more insights?

 ...
-My interest in this topic did not develop overnight.
+My interest in this topic and on the interplay of quantitative and qualitative research did not develop overnight.
 It has taken time and I would like to share how my thoughts have evolved.

 ### My Journey Towards Understanding Qualitative Research